SIOCODE-Open/perfect-micro-services/README.md

 In this data collection, we are defining three basic types: `number`, `string` and `boolean`.
 We are also providing a TypeScript representation for each of these types.

-Let's move on to the final piece of our model: the _micro-services data collection_.
+Let's move on to the final piece of our model: the _microservices data collection_.
 Let's create the `micro-services.pdata.yaml` file in the `.projor/data/` directory, with the following content:

 ```yaml
 id: micro-services